Elizabeth Giddens

 Welcome!
 I'm a professor of English and professional writing at KSU.

-In April 2023, my book, Oconaluftee: The History of a Smoky Mountain Valley, will be published by UNC Press.
-Here's more information about it:
+In April 2023, my book, Oconaluftee: The History of a Smoky Mountain Valley, was published by UNC Press.

 Oconaluftee: The History of a Smoky Mountain Valley